hanphps/robotarium-matlab-simulator/README.md

+# FORKED VERSION

+The simulator now has general analysis capabilities.
+Velocity, position, and variance profiles have been added.
+Simply add 'Analysis',true flag when initializing your Robotarium model.

+After r.debug(), run r.analyze() to display current profiles

+<strong> AS OF LAST COMMIT YOU CANNOT UPLOAD ANY .M USING EXTRA ANALYSIS STYNTAX TO ROBOTARIUM.
+MAKE SURE TO REMOVE ANALYSIS FLAGS AND R.ANALYZE() BEFORE UPLOADING TO ROBOTARIUM</strong>

+## To Do:
+- Fix plot labels/titles
+- User choses what analysis is taking place
+- Analysis between specifc agents

 # NEW VERSION

 The simulator has been updated to work with the brand new GRITSBot X!
 Gains accross the utilities have changes.  **Please check out the examples to update your own code.**